Babaloopey/SwissUnihockeyWorker/readMe.txt

 This is v1.1 at the time of 12.01.2022

 Update Log:
+Bugfix +0.01
+Major Update + 0.1
+Rework +1

 Version	Date		Action
 --------------------------------------
 1.0/ 11.01.22	Application first published
-1.1/ 12.01.22    Configuration Window and dynamic gui implemented
+1.1/ 12.01.22   Configuration Window and dynamic gui implemented 1.11 18.01.22   Bug fixed when determining opponent after reconfiguring